scloud19/SECipedia/Ethical Hacking/Web_App_Security/attack_process.md

   Every attack sequence starts by running instructions within the web browser.
 Thus, the browser must execute instructions under your control.
     Exs: XSS, etc.

+  hooking
+    Starts with the execution of the initial code and then extends into retaining the communication channel.

 2) Retaining
   Now that you've successfully attacked, how do you increase your control over the target?